JanssenProject/jans/demos/mcp/config-api/mcp-config-api-server/README.md

 - Maven
 - MCP Inspector installed
 - A Janssen server instance
-- In order to connect and invoke config-api on the Janssen server, this MCP server needs an access token with appropriate scopes.
+- To connect and invoke config-api on the Janssen server, this MCP server needs an access token with appropriate scopes.
 Get the access token from the Janssen server.

 ### Build MCP server